And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.”

-The problem here is in trying to become a judge of a law, trying to discern what is necessary and what is not.
-What is needed is not interpreters, but obedient servants.
+The problem here is in trying to become a judge of a commandment, trying to discern which part is necessary and which part is not.
+What we need is not interpreters, but obedient servants.
 If you truly are a slave of Christ, you will obey His commandments so far as you can and you will leave the determination of the significance and the essential parts to Him.
 He is the judge of your obedience, not you.
 If for some reason you or any of His other servants is prevented from obedience for some reason, Jesus is the judge of that.
 If you consider Him trustworthy and merciful, you don’t have to trouble your pretty little head over things like this.

 It’s more important to do this in remembrance of Him than it is to figure out what it all means or to extemporize a shortcut.
 Jesus said, “obey my commandments.”
 He did not say, “figure out my doctrine,” or “understand my theology,” or “comprehend the true nature of the bread and wine.”
 He did not say, “Some of my commandments are red herrings.
 Whoever among you is clever enough to figure out what is truly essential shall win the prize!”
 This much is clear beyond any doubt: whatever He meant by it, whatever exceptions He will make in His mercy, He told us to do this simple thing.
 Why should I balk at this little thing?
 Of all the commandments that Jesus gave, this is surely one of the easiest ones.
 If I can’t be obedient in picky little things like taking communion, then how likely am I to be obedient in hard things like loving my neighbor and resisting temptation?
 If I am not faithful in trivial things, then why would He entrust me with great things?